ydonnelly/fourthyearproject/notes/logbook.md

 I received the *PAM.pdf* file outlining the case where a signal is sent through a channel with AWGN and received with a timing error at the receiver.
 I read through the file several times to get an understanding of the underlying equations.

-Leaving the Gram-Chandler series aside for the moment, I started getting to grips with Mathematica and implementing the transmission system model:
+Leaving the Gram-Charlier series aside for the moment, I started getting to grips with Mathematica and implementing the transmission system model:

 $$
 X = \omega_0 g_0 + \sum_{k=1}^{40} ( \omega_{-k} g_{k} + \omega_k g_k ) + \nu